 When an author’s book is enrolled in KDP Select, any Amazon Prime member can borrow one book a month for free.
 In return, Amazon pays the author out of the KOLL (Kindle Owner’s Lending Library) pool.
 The amount of money in the pool varies every month, and recently Amazon has been adding more bonuses to the pool because of the huge success of the Kindle Unlimited program among Amazon’s customers.

 Until recently, an author would get paid over $2 each time a customer borrowed their book.
-Recently, this number has fallen to around $1.31 causing some self published authors to want to leave the KDP Select and/or Kindle Unlimited program for fear that Amazon’s payments for borrows might continue to decline.
+Lately, this number has fallen to around $1.31 causing some self-published authors to want to leave the KDP Select and/or Kindle Unlimited program for fear that Amazon’s payments for borrows might continue to decline.

-However, in my experience helping publish thousands of self published eBooks over the last three years, all the other eBook distribution platforms combined don’t even come close to generating the kinds of sales and royalties that Amazon can for a self published author.
+However, in my experience helping to publish thousands of self-published eBooks over the last three years, all the other eBook distribution platforms combined don’t even come close to generating the kinds of sales and royalties that Amazon can for a self-published author.

 For example, a few months ago we did a major launch for a nonfiction eBook bundle (edited: link no longer works) on all major platforms (except iBooks, because their review process and customer support is abominable) with several authors and generating over $20,000 in sales.
 Over 98% of those sales came from Amazon.